Seabirds 'die in fishing net' off St Ives, Cornwall

 Chief Officer Edwin Derriman said: "The fisherman was well away from the banned area.

-"As a result, fishermen are now fishing much further off-shore."'Died of drowning'
+"As a result, fishermen are now fishing much further off-shore."

 Paul St Pierre from the RSPB said: "This is of great concern.
 At this time of the year birds such as guillemots and razorbills are frequently found near the coast feeding on sprats in the same areas used by local fishermen."